Best Shopify Bundle Apps (2026)

 Strengths: native to Shopify admin.
 Inventory decrements automatically.
 Real-time stock prevents overselling.
 No widget JavaScript.
 Free.

 Trade-offs: the bundle appears on your default product template - no custom landing page, no side-by-side bundle comparison, no BYOB.
-The 2.7-star App Store rating (566 reviews) reflects the limitations: no variant ordering customisation, no compatibility with Shopify Subscriptions, no mix-and-match.
+The 2.8-star App Store rating (577 reviews) reflects the limitations: no variant ordering customisation, no compatibility with Shopify Subscriptions, no mix-and-match.
 For a real bundle marketing surface, pair this with Fudge.
+For the full trade-off, see native Shopify bundles vs bundle apps.

 Pricing: free.